 In order to meet my obligation of identifying any material inaccuracies in prior State Reports filed by Servicer, I conducted a comparison of the information contained in Servicer's Consumer Relief Report regarding Consumer Relief granted to the program-to-date data contained in Servicer's State Report filed for the quarter ending December 31, 2012.
-This comparison revealed that there were some apparent differences between the aggregate amount of relief in certain categories of relief as reported by Servicer in its Consumer Relief Report submitted to the IRG and the amount of relief for those categories as reported by Servicer in its State Reports filed for the quarter ending December 31, 2012.
-Those apparent differences are set forth in the following table:
+Subject to the errors in reporting discussed in Section III.G.3.c) above, which have been corrected, this comparison revealed that there were no material differences between the aggregate amount of relief in the various categories of relief as reported by Servicer in its Consumer Relief Report submitted to the IRG and the amount of relief for the same categories as reported by Servicer in its State Reports for the quarter ending December 31, 2012.